tanabee/gas-codelab/docs/codelab.md

 Next, let's understand SpreadsheetApp class.
 Visit [SpreadsheetApp reference](https://developers.google.com/apps-script/reference/spreadsheet/spreadsheet-app) and see [getActiveSheet](https://developers.google.com/apps-script/reference/spreadsheet/spreadsheet-app#getactivesheet) method section.
 You can access the Spreadsheet you created to use this method.

 Run this method below.
-You need to allow the authentication just like in Gmail.
+You need to allow the authorization just like in Gmail.

 ```JavaScript
 function saveMessages() {